Asymptotic localization of symbol correspondences for spin systems and sequential quantizations of $S^2$: Abstract

 \section{Abstract}

 Quantum or classical mechanical systems symmetric under $SU(2)$ are called spin systems.
-A $SU(2)$-equivariant map from $(n+1)$-square matrices to functions on the $2$-sphere, satisfying some basic properties, is called a spin-$j$ symbol correspondence ($n=2j\in\mathbb N$).
+A $SU(2)$-equivariant map from $(n+1)$-square matrices to functions on the $2$-sphere $S^2$, satisfying some basic properties, is called a spin-$j$ symbol correspondence ($n=2j\in\mathbb N$).
 Given a spin-$j$ symbol correspondence, the matrix algebra induces a twisted $j$-algebra of symbols.
-In this paper, we establish a new, more intuitive criterion for when the Poisson algebra of smooth functions on the $2$-sphere emerges asymptotically ($n\to\infty$) from the sequence of twisted $j$-algebras.
-This more geometric criterion, which in many cases is equivalent to the numerical criterion obtained in \cite{prios}, is given in terms of a classical (asymptotic) localization of symbols of all projectors (quantum pure states) in a certain family.
+In the first part of this paper, we establish a more intuitive criterion for when the Poisson algebra of smooth functions on $S^2$ emerges asymptotically ($n\to\infty$) from the sequence of twisted $j$-algebras.
+This more geometric criterion, which in many cases is equivalent to the numerical criterion obtained in \cite{prios} for describing symbol correspondence sequences of (anti-)Poisson type, is now given in terms of a classical (asymptotic) localization of symbols of all projectors (quantum pure states) in a certain family.
 For some important kinds of symbol correspondence sequences, such a classical localization condition is equivalent to asymptotic emergence of the Poisson algebra.
-But in general, this classical localization condition is stronger than Poisson emergence.
+But in general, the classical localization condition is stronger than Poisson emergence.
 We thus also consider some weaker notions of asymptotic localization of projector-symbols.
-Finally, we obtain some relations between asymptotic localization of a symbol correspondence sequence and its sequential quantizations of the classical spin system, after carefully developing a theory of sequential quantizations of smooth functions on $S^2$ and their asymptotic actions on a ground Hilbert space.
+In the second part of this paper, for each sequence of symbol correspondences of (anti-)Poisson type, we define the sequential quantization of a smooth function on $S^2$ and its asymptotic operator acting on a ground Hilbert space.
+Then, after presenting some concrete examples of these constructions, we obtain some relations between asymptotic localization of a symbol correspondence sequence and the asymptotics of its sequential quantization of smooth functions on $S^2$.